Kintyre/ksconf/INSTALL.md

 The preferred installation method it to use pip to install the ksconf python package.
 Since ksconf is not registered with PyPi, it necessary to either download the git repository or a release bundle from GitHub.
-All standard python packaging approaches are available, but for the sake of non-python developer, here are the 2 best options we recommend depending on whether or not you would like to install for all users or just play around with it locally.
+All standard python packaging approaches are available, but for the sake of non-python developers, here are the 2 best options we recommend depending on whether or not you would like to install for all users or just play around with it locally.